100 Notable alumni of

 -

-Shin Dong-woo, better known by his stage name CNU, is a South Korean singer, songwriter, composer and actor.
+Shin Dong-woo, known professionally as CNU, is a South Korean singer, songwriter, composer and actor.
 He is best known for being a member of the South Korean boy group B1A4.
 In 2012, he appeared in the KBS sitcom Sent from Heaven.

 -